 Beamline 8.3.1 at the Advanced Light Source at LBNL

-This facility is owned jointly by David Agard, professor of biochemistry and biophysics at UCSF; Robert Fletterick, professor of biochemistry, pharmaceutical chemistry and cellular and molecular pharmacology at UCSF; Robert Stroud, professor of biochemistry and biophysics and pharmaceutical chemistry at UCSF; Thomas Alber, professor of biochemistry and molecular biology at UC Berkeley; and James Berger, associate professor of biochemistry & molecular biology at UC Berkeley.
+This facility is owned jointly by David Agard, professor of biochemistry and biophysics at UCSF; Robert Fletterick, professor of biochemistry, pharmaceutical chemistry and cellular and molecular pharmacology at UCSF; Robert Stroud, professor of biochemistry and biophysics and pharmaceutical chemistry at UCSF; and Jamie Cate, professor of biochemistry, biophysics, and structural biology at UC Berkeley.
 This is a national facility that generates bright synchrotron light for studies in materials science, biology, chemistry, physics, and environmental sciences.
 The beamline uses a superconducting bend magnet in the 6-18 keV range to deliver light through an optical obstacle course in order to resolve a protein structure.

 Central California 900 MHz NMR Facility at UC Berkeley